PeterChou1/GSOC2024ClangDoc/Readme.md

 ![alt text](./hdocScreenshot.PNG "Title")

-This screen shot was taken directly from the hdoc website LLVM is the demo project the website uses to show off the capability of hdoc you can see more [here](https://hdoc.io/docs/features/api-docs/)

 #### Comments

 Hdoc was built with interopability with Doxygen in mind so it supports a small subset of doxygen commands which includes